Jiab77/updater/README.md

 Here is a list of supported distributions:

 * Debian / Ubuntu / Pop!_OS
-* RedHat / CentOS / Fedora
+* RedHat / CentOS / Fedora / Rocky Linux
 * Arch Linux / CachyOS

 Please, feel free to create a new issue for requesting support for additional distributions.